What is a Community Panel?

 Where will the Panel’s meetings take place?

-Panel meetings will take place at the Dudoc Vancouver, and will be open to the public.
+Panel meetings will take place at the Dudoc Vancouver, and will be open to the public for observation.
 We encourage you to observe and learn with Panel members.
 Please note that we ask observers not to interact with Panelists during sessions, and we are unable to provide meals or other accommodations to observers.

 The Community Panel will also host public workshops on March 5 and April 2 at the Vancouver Aboriginal Friendship Centre Society.

 What is the budget for the Community Panel?

 In April 2018, the City of Vancouver allocated $195,585 to support a range of activities related to the Flats Arterial Community Panel process.

 How will the Community Panel represent residents and businesses?

 Community Panel members are tasked with representing the interests of Vancouver residents and businesses as a whole, with an emphasis on residents and businesses in the False Creek Flats study area.
 To ensure that members are able to consider multiple perspectives and rigorous evidence about each arterial option, we:

 - Designed a balanced curriculum that reflects the issues and concerns of the community and other stakeholders

 - Invited experts to present key factual information to the Panel